AnimatedSwine37/UnrealEssentials/UnrealEssentials.Interfaces/README.md

 An important part to note is the need for getting the path to your mod's folder using `_modLoader.GetDirectoryForModId(_modConfig.ModId);`.
 If you do not do this Unreal Essentials will look for files relative to the game's executable instead of your mod.

+This folder will essentially be treated as if it were the `UnrealEssentials` folder in the root of your mod so you would format files the same way.
+In the case of the `TestFolder` example you'd have files like `TestFolder\Game\Content\...`.